LarkinPetrelles/LarkinPetrelles/README.md

 # Hello, I'm Larkin
 <a href="https://www.linkedin.com/in/larkin-petrelles-591a05174/" ><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a current student working towards my bachelors degree in CyberSecurity Technology in the next few months.
+I am a current student working towards completing my bachelors degree in the next few months majoring in CyberSecurity Technology.
 I have a profound interest in technology, a dedication to solving complex problems, and curiousity to learn more about these systems to ensure our security throughout our ever changing world.

 Objective